Run Modes | Yext Hitchhikers Platform

 Use Case

-This will work well for Connectors that expect to fetch the entire data set each time it is run.
+Comprehensive run mode works well for connectors that expect to fetch the entire data set each time the connector is run.
 Anything missing from that data set has presumably been deleted from the source system and will be deleted in Yext.

 Deletion

-If the Run Mode is Deletion, the Connector will delete every entity supplied in that run.
+If the run mode is Deletion, the connector will delete every entity present in that run.

-• No entities will be created, updated, or unchanged.
+• No entities will be created, updated, or unchanged at the end of the connector run.

-• If an entity ID is sent in the data set that matches that of an entity ID in Yext, that entity will be deleted.
+• Any entity in Yext with an entity ID that is present in the data set will be deleted.

 Use Case

-This will work well for Push Connectors that need to delete specific entities when they are deleted in the source system, and each Push is not a comprehensive set of data.
-It is very unlikely that this would be used for a Pull Connector unless the desire was to delete all entities created by the Connector (e.g., if a mistake was made in the configuration and you wanted to start again).
+Deletion mode works well for Push to API connectors that need to delete specific entities when they are deleted in the source system, and each Push is not a comprehensive set of data.
+It is unlikely that Deletion mode would be used for a Pull from API connector, unless the end goal was to delete all entities created by the connector (e.g., if a mistake was made in the configuration and you wanted to start again).

 Setting the Run Mode